 What is a heat exchanger and why is it essential?

 A furnace's heat exchanger is a metal component that transfers heat from the fuel being burned while blocking the air in your home from mixing with the furnace exhaust.
-Sometimes the heat exchanger fails, either from cracks caused by continual expansion and contraction due to heating and cooling of the metal, or from rust.
+Sometimes the heat exchanger fails, either from cracks generated by constant expansion and contraction due to heating and cooling of the metal, or from rust.
 When a heat exchanger fails—under specific conditions—the exhaust gases, including carbon monoxide, can combine with the air in the house.
-A properly functioning furnace should not create significant levels of carbon monoxide; however, a cracked or leaking heat exchanger can present a safety hazard.
+A properly operating furnace should not create significant levels of carbon monoxide; however, a cracked or leaking heat exchanger can pose a safety risk.

 What are the risks connected with a cracked heat exchanger?

-A cracked heat exchanger could allow exhaust gas from the furnace to contaminate the household air with exhaust gases including carbon monoxide.
-In order for this to happen, the furnace must be emitting high levels of carbon monoxide and the exhaust gas must be combining with the household air.
+A cracked heat exchanger could allow exhaust gas from the furnace to pollute the household air with exhaust gases including carbon monoxide.
+In order for this to happen, the furnace must be giving off high levels of carbon monoxide and the exhaust gas must be combining with the household air.
 This could lead to serious sickness and even death.

 What are the signs of a cracked heat exchanger?

-In addition to a visual inspection to diagnose a crack, there are a few signs of a potential problem with your heat exchanger that you may see.
-If you turn the heat on and the flames flicker and appear devilish, this could be a clue that circulated air from the furnace is getting into the combustion area and you should have it checked by an HVAC technician.
+In addition to a visual inspection to diagnose a crack, there are a few indicators of a potential problem with your heat exchanger that you may notice.
+If you turn the heat on and the flames flicker and look devilish, this could be a clue that circulated air from the furnace is getting into the combustion area and you should have it checked by an HVAC technician.
 Although you certainly hope it doesn’t reach this point, other signs of trouble include carbon monoxide detectors sounding and you or your family members feeling sick, lightheaded or nauseous.
-To ensure the safety of all occupants, all homes should have a working carbon monoxide detector and batteries should be replaced frequently.
+To ensure the safety of all occupants, all homes should have a properly functioning carbon monoxide detector and batteries should be replaced frequently.

 How can I be sure that my heat exchanger really has failed?